Skip to main content

 Add the provider

-Starts the SDK in the browser and begins capturing.
+Connects React to the running SDK: the useInterfere hook, consent controls, and an error boundary that reports render errors.
 Wrap your app once, at the root layout.

 app/layout.tsx